LordNinth/Portfolio/Node/routing.md

 app.use(express.json()) . i.e please use middle ware to parse data from json

 ---

+View engine allow us to render web pages using template files.
+These templates are filled with actual data and served to the client.
+--
+app.set('view engine', 'ejs') //this syntax sets the view engine to ejs

 app.set("views", path.join(__dirname, "views")); i.e take absolute path and add views in that folder, so can execute files from dir above